-This policy is in line with recommendations in the Vision 2030+ Report.
-Our aim is for every school and centre to develop a coherent, whole school approach to learning for sustainability that impacts on their culture, curriculum and campus and connects them fully to their wider communities.
+This policy is in line with the recommendations of the Vision 2030+ report.
+Our aim is for every school and centre to develop a coherent approach to learning for sustainability that shapes their culture, curriculum and campus and connects them fully to their wider communities.

 Find out more:

 - Vision 2030+ report

 - Building better schools: investing in Scotland's future

 - Education Scotland: self-evaluation and improvement framework for learning for sustainability

 - Learning for sustainability: report by One Planet Schools Working Group